 Marvel at the 16 metre high Christmas Tree

 Marvel at the huge 16-metre Christmas Tree which comprises 192 individually-programmed LED branches, topped by a twinkling star.
-Don’t miss the magical first lighting of the Tree at the Christmas Festival Launch Party on Friday 29 November.
-Then, make sure you pop back to Christmas Square during the Christmas Festival to watch the tree come to life from 9pm each night.
+Make sure you pop back to Christmas Square during the Christmas Festival to watch the tree come to life from 9pm each night.
 With a sound and light show that changes every week, there’s always something new to discover.

 Take a Mini Melb virtual reality tour

 This year, Christmas goes virtual!
 Experience the magic of VR as you wear a headset and navigate through the Melbourne’s biggest Christmas events and activities at the Melbourne Town Hall Visitor Hub.

 Visit Santa’s House in Christmas Square to catch a glimpse of Santa and his merry helpers.
 Here, little ones can take part in free daily activities, and have the chance to whisper their Christmas wishes to the man himself.